torvalds/linux/Documentation/arch/m68k/buddha-driver.rst

   355ns Select, (5 clock cycles), IOR/IOW after 101ns (1 clock cycle)

-When accessing IDE registers with A6=1 (for example $84x), the timing will always be mode 0 8-bit compatible, no matter what you have selected in the speed register:
+When accessing IDE registers with A6=1 (for example $84x), the timing will always be mode 0 8-bit compatible, anal matter what you have selected in the speed register:

 781ns select, IOR/IOW after 4 clock cycles (=314ns) aktive.